ITSpecialist111/HASS-AI-Orchestrator/ai-orchestrator/README.md

 ### 4. "Minority Report" Dashboard 🖥️
 -   **Live Decision Stream**: Watch your agents think in real-time.
 See *why* they made a decision.
--   **Agent Cards**: Check status, last thoughts, and activity heartbeat.
+-   **Smart Suggestions**: The Architect analyzes your home and suggests new automation opportunities directly in your grid.
--   **No-Code Factory**: Chat with the "Architect" AI to build new agents interactively.
+-   **No-Code Factory**: Click a suggestion or the "+" button to interview the Architect and build new agents interactively.

 ### 5. Chat Assistant (v0.9.0) 💬
 A floating AI assistant lives in your dashboard, ready to help at any time.
 -   **Quick Actions**: Hover over the icon for instant commands (Zap Lights, Arm Security).
 -   **Direct Control**: Chat with the Orchestrator directly.
 "Turn off the kitchen lights and lock the front door."
 -   **Context Aware**: It knows the current state of your home and uses your configured Orchestrator model to execute complex requests.
+-   **Self-Diagnostic**: If it can't reach your LLM, it will tell you exactly which IP it tried and why it failed.

 ---